umbraco/UmbracoDocs/UmbracoNetCoreUpdates.md

 Once the installation process is complete you might need to **manually restart the application** in order to start the application again and get access to the Umbraco backoffice.

 ## .NET Core Nightly Builds

-To get the nightly builds, you will need to add another nuget source
+To get the latest nightly builds - the latest version of the Umbraco dotnet template, you will need to add another NuGet source.

 1. Use a command prompt of your choice to insert this custom NuGet feed: